-Meat free Mondays, Taco Tuesdays and Fishy Fridays –I have been making a weekly menu plan for our family meals for 7 years now.
 I started before Bear and Bee were born and I must admit it was a whole lot easier back then to decide what we were having for dinner each night.
-Now that I need to take into account the tastes of two slightly fussy eaters my meals choices are more limited than I would like them to be.
+Now that I need to take into account the tastes of two slightly fussy children, my meals choices are more limited than I would like them to be.
 So to make meal planning easier each week, while also attempting to include a little variety in my children’s diet, I have designated a different cuisine or type of dish for each night of the week.
-So as well as the three listed above we also have Stir Fry Wednesday, Pasta Thursday, Self-Serve Saturday and Slow Cooker Sunday.
+As the three listed above we also have Stir Fry Wednesday, Pasta Thursday, Self-Serve Saturday and Slow Cooker Sunday.

 Homemade Flour Tortillas